About Pánfila

 DV-TBI Pandemic

 No research exists that specifically points to this pandemic.
-However, based on global DV statistics, we can assume that millions of women, men, and children are suffering from unrecognized, undiagnosed, and untreated DV-TBI.
+However, based on global DV statistics, we can assume that millions of women, men, and children are suffering from unrecognized, undiagnosed, and untreated DV-TBI and head trauma.
 They are unaware that this is why they are unable to succeed in life.

 But there is hope if we work together to address this pandemic.